plaintextaccounting/plaintextaccounting/index.md

 **why is this better than QuickBooks&nbsp;?**\
 Your data remains accessible.
 No yearly fees.
-Free software you can change.
+Free software you can fix and port.
 Cross platform.
 Scriptable.
 Efficient.
-Simple.

 **how do I communicate with my accountant&nbsp;?**\
-Clean up text reports by hand, print them as PDF, import CSV reports to a spreadsheet..
+Clean up text reports by hand, print them as PDF, export CSV reports to a spreadsheet..

 **what if my accountant only uses QuickBooks&nbsp;?**\
 You'll need a new accountant,
-or a duplicate set of books in QuickBooks, or to pioneer *ledger -> QuickBooks importing.
+or a duplicate set of books in QuickBooks, or to pioneer *ledger -> QuickBooks exporting.

 **can I use this to do my taxes&nbsp;?**\
-You can use this to track and gather the data for tax reporting, with suitable accounts.
+You can use this to track and report the data needed for tax reporting.
 Fill out and submit tax forms with another tool, or by hand.

 </div>